Socket.io - Introduction SOCKET.IO

 - Express initializes

-to be a function handler that you can supply to an HTTP server (as seen on line 2). - We define a route handler
+appto be a function handler that you can supply to an HTTP server (as seen on line 2). - We define a route handler

-that gets called when we hit our website home. - We make the http server listen on port 3000.
+/that gets called when we hit our website home. - We make the http server listen on port 3000.

-If you run node index.js
+If you run node index.js you should see the following:

-And if you point your browser to https://localhost:3000
+And if you point your browser to https://localhost:3000: